 Carmel Boarding has a wonderful group of female and male students.
 These students are mostly indigenous and come from some very remote areas of Western Australia such as Derby, Port Hedland, Wiluna, Meekatharra, Wickham, Laverton, Mount Magnet and Newman.

-Worship is a very important part of the boarding students life, as it is a time to reflect and learn about Christian Faith.
+Worship is a very important part of the boarding student's life, as it is a time to reflect and learn about the Christian Faith.
 Our boarders each Saturday morning attend Karla Bidjar Aboriginal Church.
 The church family has embraced our Boarding students, by loving and accepting them and involving them in various social events.

-Activities for our Boarding students, varies from sport to shopping.
-Sport plays a big part in the students lives and many are team members for varies outside sporting clubs.
+Activities for our Boarding students varies from sport to shopping.
+Sport plays a big part in the students' lives and many are team members for varies outside sporting clubs.
 On weekends the students have opportunities to attend planned activities, which can involve laser tag, Bounce, Beach, shopping and many other exciting and fun adventures.

 The College provides a safe, caring and supportive environment where all students are respected and valued.
 This is clearly evident in the support given to our boarding students, as we become their second family and genuinely care about their well-being.